MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 When [getAuthToken](https://developer.android.com/reference/android/accounts/AbstractAccountAuthenticator#getAuthToken(android.accounts.AccountAuthenticatorResponse,%20android.accounts.Account,%20java.lang.String,%20android.os.Bundle)) is called, the `authTokenType` is "SPNEGO:HOSTBASED:\<spn\>" where \<spn\> is the principal for the request.
 This will always be a host-based principal in the current implementation.
 Future versions may allow other types of principals, but if they do so they'll use a different prefix.
 SPNEGO Authenticators should check the prefix.

-The `options` bundle will contain these keys:
+The `options` bundle contains these keys:

 - [KEY_CALLER_PID](http://developer.android.com/reference/android/accounts/AccountManager.html#KEY_CALLER_PID)
 - [KEY_CALLER_UID](http://developer.android.com/reference/android/accounts/AccountManager.html#KEY_CALLER_UID)
 - `HttpNegotiateConstants.KEY_CAN_DELEGATE` - True if delegation is allowed, false if not allowed.

-If this is the second or later round of a multi-round authentication sequence it will also contain the following keys.
+If this is the second or later round of a multi-round authentication sequence, it will also contain the following keys.

 - `HttpNegotiateConstants.KEY_INCOMING_AUTH_TOKEN` - The incoming token from the WWW-Authenticate header, Base64 encoded.
 - `HttpNegotiateConstants.KEY_SPNEGO_CONTEXT` - The SPNEGO context provided by the authenticator on the previous round.
-This is a bundle that Edge treats this as an opaque object and simply preserves it between rounds.
+Microsoft Edge treats this bundle as an opaque object and simply preserves it between rounds.

 ### getAuthToken result bundle